tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 - External developers have a predictable and well-defined API to build on that will be supported for some time

+- Less synchronization between teams, since there is a clearer contract and timeline for changes and they happen less frequently

 - More documentation will remain accurate, since it's not chasing a moving target

-- Less time will be spent on code churn and more time spent on improving stuff, both for the community and for our teams
+- Less time will be spent on code churn and more time spent on functional improvements, both for the community and for our teams

 ### Negative